OssiB/hadoop-meetup/README.md

 #### Move data to Elasticsearch
 Elasticsearch is a search server based on Lucene.
 It provides a distributed, multitenant-capable full-text search engine with a RESTful web interface.
 ##### Installation
 Download Elasticsearch zip file from http://www.elasticsearch.org/download.
-Extract the downloade file and run command
+Extract the downloaded file and run command
 ```sh
 $ bin/elasticsearch -d
 ```
-ElasticSearch is now running and can access it at ```http://localhost:9200`` on your web browser, which returns
+Elasticsearch is now running and you can access it at ```http://localhost:9200`` on your web browser, which returns
 this:
 ```json
 {